Friday, August 2, 2024

 Among other insights, these quotes reveal a kind of slight of hand, identifying universities and colleges with HE.
 They are not HE.
 At best, they facilitate the provision of HE.
 PSA stands as another facilitator.
 To see the difference between them, on the one hand, the HEI model of institutional employers, UCU labour representation and OfS regulation counts 400 providers of teaching, researching and community servicing in the British HEI model, while PSA counts hundreds of thousands - and with PSA the number could be much higher, as could their compensation.

 To be clear, these frontline service providers do not receive (though they earn) the £35.5 billion that the OfS dished out in 2021-22, the (income) benefits of which it ensures can only be unlocked by the registration of institutions, not individuals.
 For a hint at what might be earned in PSA, using the basic income calculation: £35.5 billion ÷ 224,530 academic staff (excluding atypicals) = £158, 108/annum, or £238, 119/annum, if we use the 149,085 full-time contracts.
 I guarantee I can operate a professionally licensed, supported and shaped academic practice on that sort of revenue, no institutional employer required.
-Imagine how such financial liberation can be used to provide tuition-free HE - remember that?
+Notice how such financial liberation can be used to provide tuition-free HE - remember that?

 [The wider question is how many “atypicals” are there?
 If you know, please send me to a source.
 I've found some UK data difficult to locate with confidence. https://www.hesa.ac.uk/support/definitions/staff#terms-employment ]